AVakhovskaya/cs3200_DBDesign/README.md

 5. Link to the latest data model as a single UML class diagram:
 [ db_design_final_project_UML.pdf](https://github.com/AVakhovskaya/cs3200_DBDesign/files/6381524/db_design_final_project_UML.pdf)

-6. Description of user data model
+6. Description of user data model:
 One patient meets with one physician at an appointment, where they are prescribed medicine.

 7. Description of the two domain object data models:
 The two domain object models that we implemented in our User Interface were "Appointments" and "Prescriptions".
 The Appointments object has an id, patientId, physianId and date of appointment field.
 The Prescriptions object has an id, and appointmentId, the medicine name and date of refill fields.

-8. Description of the user to domain object relationship The appointment table reifies the relationship between physician and patient,which is a many to many relationship
+8. Description of the user to domain object relationship:
+The appointment table reifies the relationship between physician and patient,which is a many to many relationship

-9. Description of the domain object to domain object relationship The domain objects were “appointments” and “prescriptions”.
+9. Description of the domain object to domain object relationship:
+The domain objects were “appointments” and “prescriptions”.
 These domain objects form a 1 to many relationship, where 1 appointment prescribes multiple prescriptions.

 10. Description of the portable enumeration: